2. User interfaces

 In the specific case of interactions, a reference of the interaction has to be created and associated to the roots of the filenames.

-corresponding roots allow to perform an elaborated way to check files of
+roots allow implementing an elaborated way to check files of a

-a workspace.
-It’s very easy for example to check all files with file
+workspace.
+It’s very easy, for example, to check all files with file

 A command-line user interface (CLI) is a means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text (command lines).
-Command-line interfaces provide a more concise and powerful means to control the program than the GUI.
+Command-line interfaces provide a more concise and powerful means to control the program than the GUI - Graphical User Interface.

 Operating system command line interfaces are called a command-line

-execute the specified command and provide textual display of results or
+then execute the specified command and provide textual display of

-error messages.
-When a shell is active a program is typically invoked by
+results or error messages.
+When a shell is active a program is

-typing its name followed by command-line arguments (if any).
+typically invoked by typing its name followed by command-line

-Such CLI programs are located in the bin
+SPPAS CLI programs are located in the sppas/bin

-these programs are written with the programming language Python and are
+the package.
+All these programs are written with the programming

 Usage

-its parameters.
-Each program included in SPPAS provides its usage by
+parameters.
+Each program included in SPPAS provides its usage by using

 prompt> python .\sppas\bin\trsconvert.py --help